-For a small planting of 1-10 acres or so, the Savage 8042 harvester will do the job.
+For a small planting of 1-10 acres or so, the

+Savage 8042 harvester will do the job.
 There is some hand work involved because there is no storage of the harvested nuts and the bags or containers of harvested nuts need to be removed from the machine.
-The larger growers should consider the Flory 480 Row Harvester or the Savage 8548 Row Harvester.
+The larger growers should the nuts in the trees and your consider the Flory 480 Row Harvester or the Savage 8548 Row Harvester.
 A sweeper/ blower combination is used to move the nuts out from under the trees and into a windrow where the harvester can pick them up.

 Since they are fairly tall machines, some pruning of the branching that extends in the aisles may be necessary to get the machine down the rows.